yang-luo-lab/yang-luo-lab.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

-We are actively looking for talented people with interests in statistical modelling, transcriptomics, proteomics, genomics and/or immunology to join the team.
+We are actively looking for talented people with interests in statistical modelling, transcriptomics, proteomics, genomics and immunology to join the team.

 We are creative, hard-wroking, open and fun!